 (4) Each associate may be represented at the associates’ assembly by another associate, her/his spouse or partner, or a third party who is bound to secrecy.
 The right to represent must be proven by presenting a written power of attorney.
 A copy must be handed over to the chairperson of the associates’ assembly for inclusion in the minutes.

 (5) The associates’ assembly shall constitute a quorum if it has been duly convened in accordance with paragraph 2 and at least half of the members are present or represented.
 If the assembly does not have a quorum when it is opened, a new assembly may be convened within two weeks at the earliest in accordance with paragraph 2, which shall then have a quorum regardless of the presence or representation of the associates.
-This consequence must be pointed out in the new invitation.
+These circumstances must be noted in the new invitation.

 (7) At the request of the associates, the managing director(s) may participate in the associates’ assemblies without voting rights.
 This must be pointed out in the invitations to the associates’ assembly.
 Every associate has the right to veto this.
 In addition, the associates’ assembly can invite and consult guests on special occasions.

 (1) The associates’ assembly is the top decision-making body of the organization and takes all decisions of major import.
-In doing so, it shall pay particular attention to compliance with the charitable objectives of the organization, as described in §§ 2-3 of these statutes, and to the long-term preservation of the organization’s substance.
+In doing so, it shall pay particular attention to compliance with the non-profit objectives of the organization, as described in §§ 2-3 of these Statutes, and to the long-term preservation of the organization’s substance.

 (2) The associates’ assembly is responsible in particular for decisions on the following matters:

-+ resolution on the appropriation of profits within the framework of the provisions of the German Fiscal Code on “tax-privileged purposes”;
+- resolution on the appropriation of income within the framework of the provisions of the German Fiscal Code on “tax-privileged purposes”;

-+ approval of the rules of procedure of the management and the advisory boards.
+- approval of the procedural rules and guidelines of the management and the advisory boards.

 (3) Decisions of major import within the meaning of paragraph 1 are also

-+ the formation of organizations or the acquisition and sale of a shareholding of more than 5% in an organization as well as changes to the statutes of affiliated organizations;
+- the founding of organizations or the acquisition and sale of shares of more than 5% in an organization as well as changes to the statutes of affiliated organizations;

-+ the commencement and discontinuation of a branch of business;
+- the commencement and discontinuation of a commercial branch;

-+ waiver of claims against employees, even if this is shown in the business plan, and other claims if this exceeds 10,000 Euros per year;
+- waiver of claims against employees, even if this is shown in the financial plan, and other claims if this exceeds 10,000.00 Euros per year;

-The aforementioned amounts may be increased or reduced in the rules of procedure of the management if this is in reasonable proportion to the total volume of the organization’s activities.
+The aforementioned amounts may be increased or reduced in the procedural rules and guidelines of the management if this is in reasonable proportion to the total volume of the organization’s activities.

 § 12 Resolutions in the associates’ assembly